ncremaschini/stories/clqjpgxgb000108l7bsczfr7p.md

 In other words, the daily work of an architect, simplified.

 Architectures need to evolve as the context and constraints change over time.
-So always design your solutions so that they can easily evolve with you.
+So always design your solutions so that they can easily evolve with them.

 I hope it was useful for you!